roovo/obsidian-card-board/README.md

 ```

 ## Date boards
-You will get the best out of these if you are using the (core) Daily Notes plugin as any
+You will get the best out of these if you are using the (Core) Daily Notes
-tasks you place on a daily note will be assigned to the day of the note.
+or the (Community) Periodic Notes plugins, as any tasks you place on a daily
+note will be assigned to the day of the note.

 You can also assign a date to any task using the format: